What are the symptoms of COVID-19?

 Good personal hygiene can help to protect your child and family from COVID-19 and prevent its spread.

-Hand-washing is a key part of good personal hygiene.
-It’s one of the simplest and best ways of preventing the spread of illness, including the spread of COVID-19.
+Good personal hygiene starts with hand-washing.
+This is one of the simplest and best ways of preventing the spread of illness, including the spread of COVID-19.

 - Use disposable tissues.